aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-gamma/_index.md

 ---
-title: Java Image Processing – Adjust Gamma with Aspose.PSD
+title: How to Adjust Gamma in Java Image Processing with Aspose.PSD
 linktitle: Adjust Gamma of an Image
 second_title: Aspose.PSD Java API
-description: Learn how to perform java image processing by adjusting image gamma with Aspose.PSD.
-Step‑by‑step guide to convert PSD to TIFF and apply gamma correction.
+description: Learn how to adjust gamma in Java image processing with Aspose.PSD, convert PSD to TIFF, and fix washed‑out images in a concise tutorial.
 weight: 23
 url: /java/advanced-techniques/adjust-gamma/
-date: 2025-12-21
+date: 2026-02-27
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Java Image Processing – Adjust Gamma with Aspose.PSD
+# How to Adjust Gamma in Java Image Processing with Aspose.PSD

 ## Introduction

-If you’re working on **java image processing**, adjusting the gamma of a picture is a fundamental technique to improve brightness and contrast without losing detail.
-In this tutorial we’ll walk through how to use **Aspose.PSD for Java** to apply gamma correction to a PSD file and then export the result as a TIFF image.
+If you’re working on **java image processing**, learning **how to adjust gamma** is a fundamental technique to improve brightness and contrast without losing detail.
+In this tutorial we’ll walk through how to use **Aspose.PSD for Java** to apply gamma correction to a PSD file, **convert PSD to TIFF**, and avoid a **washed‑out image**.
 You’ll see why this approach is fast, reliable, and perfect for server‑side image pipelines.

 ## Quick Answers
 - **What does gamma correction do?** It remaps luminance values to make dark areas brighter or bright areas darker while preserving overall detail.